Ishwarya-arch/Rhino-Grasshoppper/Door2D/README.md

 ### Door2D Plugin

-* A plugin that creates a 2D door that can be used on floor plan drawings.
+* Door2D as the name suggests is a plugin mainly for Architects working with 2D floor plan drawings.
+The plugin aims to fit door symbols in plan drawings with different scales, dimensions and other attributes.

 ---

-## 1. The plugin takes input parameters-
+## 1. The plugin takes into consideration the following attributes-
 Position/ Origin of the door;
 Orientation of the Door on the plan;
 Width and Length of the door frames;